Guide for Abstract Submission

 The authors’ name should be written under the abstract title and the name of the person who will present the abstract should be underlined.

 The first three of the top ten most successful posters will be awarded with the 1st, 2nd and 3rd prize, and the others will be awarded with the "honorable mention" certificate.
 The awards will be presented at the closing ceremony.

-All authors are required to stand by their poster on the poster section to discuss in greater detail their research with the Congress attendees.
+All authors are required to stand by their poster on the poster section to discuss their research with the Congress attendees in greater detail.

 Tips for your Power Point flash presentation